HIllya51/LunaTranslator/docs/en/textprocess.md

 `「{恵麻/えま}さん、まだ{起き/おき}てる？」` or `「{恵麻:えま}さん、まだ{起き:おき}てる？」` will be processed into `「恵麻さん、まだ起きてる？」`

-**7. Filter Text by Specified Word Count**
+**7. Filter or Truncate by Word Count**

-This method determines how to process based on the current text's word count.
+This method determines how to handle the text based on its word count.

-If the text length is less than the minimum word count, the text will be filtered.
+If the text length is less than the minimum word count, the text will be filtered out.
 For example, some games continuously refresh a single inverted triangle character in a static state, which can be filtered using this method.

-If the text length exceeds the maximum word count, if **truncate instead of filter when exceeding** is activated, it will truncate the text to the specified word count; if not activated, the text will be completely filtered.
+If the text length exceeds the maximum word count, if **Truncate instead of Filter when exceeding maximum word count** is activated, it will truncate the text to the specified word count; otherwise, the text will be completely filtered out.

+If **Reverse Truncation when Truncating** is activated, when truncating, it will keep the last `maximum word count` words; otherwise, it will keep the first `maximum word count` words.

-**8. Filter Text by Specified Line Count**
+**8. Filter or Truncate by Line Count**

-This is similar to the above but determines based on the text's line count.
-For example, it can be used to truncate the first 3 lines of text.
+This is similar to the above, but it determines based on the number of lines in the text.
+It can be mainly used to truncate the first three lines of the text, or the last line of the text, or to filter out lines that are too many or too few.

+If the number of lines in the text is less than the minimum line count, the text will be filtered out.

+If the number of lines in the text exceeds the maximum line count, if **Truncate instead of Filter when exceeding maximum line count** is activated, it will truncate the text to the specified number of lines; otherwise, the text will be completely filtered out.

+If **Reverse Truncation when Truncating** is activated, when truncating, it will keep the last `maximum line count` lines; otherwise, it will keep the first `maximum line count` lines.

 **9. Remove Duplicate Characters _AAAABBBBCCCC->ABC**